Design a Dashboard.

 Learn to design a dashboard chart.

-This function enables you to design dashboard charts for data visualization.
+This function lets you design dashboard charts for data visualization.

-The Manage Dashboard is rendered on a new page, as shown below.
-Click the Help icon for more information on the context.
+The Manage Dashboard is displayed on a new page, as shown below.
+Click the Help icon for more information about the context.

 How to design a dashboard using System widgets?

-Select the Actions—Create menu option.
-A pop-up is displayed for configuration.
-Provide the dashboard name and display order number.
-Select the checkbox to Open Designer.
-Click the Create button to start.
+Select Actions > Create.
+A configuration pop-up appears.
+Enter the dashboard name and display order number.
+Select the Open Designer checkbox.
+Click Create to start.
 The sample reference image is shown below.

 The dashboard designer canvas is shown below.
 The left pane contains the dashboard widgets, categorized as Bar Chart, Line Chart, Numbers, Pie Chart, SQL widgets (Bar, Line, Pie, Numbers), Custom, and System.
-The top menu bar has functions to create, edit, remove, save, preview, and export dashboards as XML files.
-The culture flag on the top right corner helps translate the text information into a different language.
+The top menu bar provides functions to create, edit, remove, save, preview, and export dashboards as XML files.
+The culture flag in the top-right corner helps translate the text into a different language.

-Note: System widgets are pre-configured to fetch specific types of data related to definitions, instances, errors, and other relevant information.
-Some widgets are customizable with a data connection, SQL query, and background colors.
+Note: System widgets are preconfigured to fetch specific types of data, including definitions, instances, errors, and other relevant information.
+Some widgets can be customized with a data connection, an SQL query, and background colors.

-Expand the System category and drag the Number widgets to the designer canvas, as shown below.
-Then, save the report configuration.
+Expand the System category, then drag the Number widgets onto the designer canvas, as shown below.
+Finally, save the report configuration.

-Click the UI - Preview menu option to view the dashboard.
+Click UI > Preview to view the dashboard.

-The custom dashboard is rendered on a new page as shown below.
+The custom dashboard is displayed on a new page, as shown below.

 Actions - Menu.

-On the Dashboard Designer page, select the “Actions” menu to navigate to the “Toolbox, Globalization, Set UI Theme, and System Variables” features.
-You can toggle the “Toolbox” to show or hide.
-You can globalize the dashboard content, define a UI theme, and utilize system variables in your dashboard.
+On the Dashboard Designer page, select the “Actions” menu to access the “Toolbox, Globalization, Set UI Theme, and System Variables” features.
+You can toggle the “Toolbox” on or off.
+You can globalize the dashboard content, define a UI theme, and use system variables in your dashboard.

-To globalize the dashboard content, select the language option from the drop-down list and click the “Translate” button.
-The content text is translated and placed in the empty text boxes as shown below.
-A notification message is displayed in the top-right corner.
+To globalize the dashboard content, select the language from the drop-down list, then click the “Translate” button.
+The translated text is placed in the empty text boxes, as shown below.
+A notification appears in the top-right corner.
 Click the Save button to confirm the changes.
-Note: The application uses the Azure ML configuration for the translation.
-To define the configuration setup, navigate to Status > Settings > Configuration > Azure ML category.
+Note: The application uses the Azure ML configuration for translation.
+To set up the configuration, navigate to Status > Settings > Configuration > Azure ML category.

 In the Dashboard preview page, select the culture flag from the drop-down list to view the globalization changes.

 You can configure the UI theme for Dashboard Widgets using the “Set UI Theme” feature.
-A pop-up window is displayed for configuration.
-Select between available “Theme colors” or “Custom colors” by clicking the appropriate button.
-Choose the color for the heading background and text, the body background and text using the drop-down selection list.
+A pop-up window appears for configuration.
+Select “Theme colors” or “Custom colors” by clicking the appropriate button.
+Use the drop-down selection list to choose the heading and body background and text colors.
 Click the “Set UI” button to confirm the changes.
-A notification message is displayed in the top-right corner.
+A notification message appears in the top-right corner.
 The UI Theme changes are applied immediately.

-In this example, a system “variable.userFullName” is used along with the Dashboard title text as shown below.
+In this example, a system variable “variable.userFullName” is used with the Dashboard title text, as shown below.
 Click the Save button.

 Actions - Save.

-On the Dashboard Designer page, select the “Save” menu to save the changes to the dashboard.
-A confirmation message is displayed in the top-right corner.
+On the Dashboard Designer page, select the “Save” menu to save the dashboard changes.
+A confirmation message appears in the top-right corner.

 Actions - UI.

-On the Dashboard Designer page, select the “UI” menu to navigate to the “Grid, Preview, and Clear” features.
-You can toggle the “Grid” to show or hide.
+On the Dashboard Designer page, select the “UI” menu to access the “Grid, Preview, Keyboard Shortcuts, and Clear” features.
+You can toggle the “Grid” on or off.
 You can preview the dashboard and clear the designer pane using these features.

 Actions - Export.

-On the Dashboard Designer page, select the “Export” menu to navigate to the “XML” feature.
+On the Dashboard Designer page, select the “Export” menu to access the “XML” feature.
 You can export the dashboard as an XML file to transfer it between FlowWright environments.

 How to design a dashboard using custom SQL widgets with a date filter?